 Our gun trust was prepared for us by Jim Willi, a very experienced Texas gun trust attorney who has prepared gun trusts for thousands of law-abiding gun owners, collectors, hunters, and competition shooters.
 He is the gun trust attorney recommended by many of the largest and most successful Class 3 dealers in the United States.
-In addition, he is the attorney that the Texas State Rifle Association invited to speak to its members about gun trusts at the upcoming TSRA 2017 Annual Meeting.
+In addition, he was the speaker for the NFA Trusts 101 Seminar at the Texas State Rifle Association Annual Meeting on February 25, 2017.
 No matter what state you live in, you can benefit from his extensive gun trust experience with our 50-state ATF 41F compliant gun trust.

 Enter your full legal name (first, middle, and last) as it appears on your driver's license, and your state and county of residence.

 Enter the full legal name (first, middle, and last) of the person or persons who will be entitled to inherit the gun trust property when you die.

 Enter the full legal name (first, middle, and last) of the person or persons who you want to become Trustee or Co-Trustees of your gun trust to manage the gun trust property after you die.

 Enter your debit or credit card into our secure online ordering system.

 Your personalized, attorney-drafted, state-specific gun trust will be prepared and emailed to you within seconds.

 Our gun trust is significantly different from the "do-it-yourself" form sold by Silencerco and Silencer Shop.

 Our gun trust was designed from the ground up by an experienced gun trust attorney to address issues relating to the use, possession, and transfer of firearms.